reactioncommerce/reaction/packages/reaction-schemas/README.md

 # Reaction Schemas
 This is a core  package of Reaction Commerce and provides schema definitions.

-`reactioncommerce:core` is dependent on, and includes this package.
+`reactioncommerce:reaction-collections` is dependent on, and includes this package.

 ## Installation